Supercolony-net/openbrush-contracts/README.md

 with additional [fix](https://github.com/Supercolony-net/ink/commit/4ade565ca0adf746c130ef32e50f54a9504970cb).
 !ink will fix that issue in next release.

-## Events feature is disabled
+## Events
-Due to the ink's current state of events generation event feature is currently disabled As soon as we or ink has fixed this issue event support will be easiy enabled.
-[Here](https://github.com/Supercolony-net/openbrush-contracts/issues/2) is a more detailed overview of a problem
+‼️ Important ‼️

+Events are not supported currently due to how ink! currently handles them.
+The identifiers of events must be based on the name of the trait.
+At the moment, ink! doesn't support it, but it must be fixed with this [issue](https://github.com/paritytech/ink/issues/809).

 ## The library is not production-ready, these issues must be resolved first:
 * [Standard token naming convention](https://github.com/Supercolony-net/openbrush-contracts/issues/1)